psmars/live-iso/doc/encryption.md

 # type password
 adduser --home /media/sdX3/USER_NAME USER_NAME
 # the skeleton files will be copied
+# if you did that before and have a backup of your personal settings
+# (see blow)
+cd /media/sdX3
+cp some_safe_place USER_NAME.tar.bz2
+chown USER_NAME:USER_NAME USER_NAME.tar.bz2
+tar xvf USER_NAME.tar.bz2
 ```

 # Reuse the home directory after reboot